renderpci/dedalo/docs/development/using_media_components.md

 3. To load an image previously uploaded.

-    Get the data stored previously in the upload process.
-Before this process you will need to obtain an locator of the stored array in your data schema, in any way necessary; for loop, array.find...
+    Get the previously stored data in the upload process.
+Before this process you will need to obtain a locator of the stored array in your data schema, in any way necessary; for loop, array.find...

     ```javascript
     // NOTE: this variable is used to show the locator data and to understand the next code.